 Our Services During COVID-19

 Our lab hours are still Monday to Friday, 8 a.m. to 4:30 p.m.
-As always, appointments are not required but all patients should check in with registration after passing through screening at the Emergency entrance.
+As always, appointments are not required but all patients must check in with registration after passing through screening at the Main Entrance.

 We allow one care partner for those outpatients requiring assistance with their laboratory visit.